unity3d-jp/MeshSync/Documentation~/MeshSyncServer.md

 # MeshSyncServer

 A component to sync meshes/models editing in DCC tools into Unity in real time.
+This sync process is done via TCP/IP, allowing the use of DCC tools in separate machines.
+This connection can be configured in the server/port settings of the [MeshSync DCC Plugin](https://docs.unity3d.com/Packages/com.unity.meshsync.dcc-plugins@latest) installed in the appropriate DCC tool.

 <img align="right" src="images/MeshSyncServer.png">